KageSilver/COMP3010-A3/README.md

 I clean the peers in my TimeoutsQueue class.

 #### Choosing longest chain:
-I choose the longest chain in the findLongest() python in the Protocols class.
+I choose the longest chain in the findLongest() function in the Protocols class.

+#### Validating chain:
+I validate my chain by calling the validateChain() function in the Protocols class.
+That function iterates through the list of blocks that I have and validates each of them by calling the validateBlock() function in the Protocols class.
+The validateBlock() function checks the hash of the given block and many other conditions/constraints outlined in the assignment instructions/discussions.
+If all of the conditions are met, it will return true for it being a valid block.